Global Economy

 The evolution of the global regulatory environment has resulted into increased regulatory scrutiny that has raised the minimum standards to be maintained by BSL Limited.
 This signifies the alignment of corporate performance objectives, while ensuring compliance with regulatory requirements.
 The Company is regularly monitoring and reviews the changes in regulatory framework and also monitoring its compliance mechanism so as to ensure that instances of non-compliance do not occur.

-5. RAW Material PRIcE Risk:
+5. RAW Material Price RisK:

 The Company is exposed to the risk of raw material prices of Polyester, Viscose, P/V blended yarn, Silk and Wool.
 The Company hedges this risk by purchasing the required raw material at the time of booking of sales contracts.
 Also this risk is being managed by way of inventory management and forward booking.

-6. HUMAN RESOURCES RISK:
+6. HUMAN resources risk:

 Retaining the existing talent pool and attracting new manpower are major risks.
 The Company hedges this risk by setting benchmark of the best HR practices and carrying out necessary improvements to attract and retain the best talent.
 The Company has initiated various measures such as rollout of strategic talent management system, training and integration of learning activities.

-INTERNAL CONTROL SYSTEMS & THEIR ADEQUACY
+INTERNAL CONTROL systems & THEIR APEQUACY

-The Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
+The Company has an adequate Internal Control System, commensurate with the size, scale and complexity of its operations.
 The Company has an Internal Audit department with adequate experience and expertise in internal controls, operating system and procedures.
 In discharging their role and responsibilities, the department is supported by an external audit firm.

-and laid down policies and procedures.
+The Internal Audit Department reviews the adequacy of internal control system in the Company, its compliance with operating systems and laid down policies and procedures.
 Based on the report of internal audit function, process owners undertake corrective action in their respective areas and thereby strengthen the controls.
 Significant audit observations and corrective actions thereon are presented to the Audit Committee of the Board.

 The Audit Committee of the Board of Directors actively reviews the adequacy and effectiveness of the internal control systems and suggests improvements to strengthen them.
 The Company has a robust Management Information System, which is an integral part of the control mechanism.
-The company is using SAP which is used all over the World as an ERP due to its robust and end-to-end control mechanism.
+The Company is using SAP which is used all over the World as an ERP due to its robust and end-to-end control mechanism.

 FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE